troystribling/SimpleFutures/README.md

 future.onSuccess {value in
 }

-// called send future is completed with failure
+// called when future is completed with failure
 future.onFailure {error in
 }